Artists: Put On Your Own Oxygen Mask First

 Getting Concrete

-I’m glad to say that there are concrete practices that creatives can put in place to shore up our own health so that we can keep showing up for our communities.
-And there are proven principles we can apply to safely support people who are struggling.
+The good news is, there are concrete practices that creatives can put in place to shore up our own health so that we can keep showing up for our communities.
+And, there are proven principles we can apply to safely support people who are struggling.

 as a start...

-. . .I’ve pulled six well-being practices from this training to share with you all.
-Click the image below for a free resource that goes into detail about each—including a ‘Depletion Symptoms’ Checklist!
+. . .I’ve pulled six well-being practices from this training to share with you all in a free resource.
+Click the image below for a free workbook that goes into detail about each.
+It also includes a ‘Depletion Symptoms’ Checklist to help you tune in to your needs.

 Six Practices

-4. Don’t go it alone.
-When it comes to how you support others, you want to think of yourself less as a one-stop-shop than as a potential link to other resources.
+Don’t go it alone.
+When it comes to how you can support others, don’t think of yourself as a ‘one-stop-shop’ meeting people’s needs.
+Instead, think of yourself as a potential link or connector to helpful resources.

 You are not a mental-health-support vending machine.
-You’re a human who also needs support, and you can seek, demand, and accept it.
+You are a human who also needs support… and you can seek, demand, and accept it.
 I hope you will.